 The Camel Coat has become a must-have item for men this season, and the tan color matches nearly any outfit.
 Camel hair is warm and light, and the best camel coats keep you warm and cozy without the bulk that comes from a puffer jacket or men’s parka.
+While some camel coats seem pricey, once you ammortize the cost, and realize how many years you’ll be wearing it, the investment is worth the initial outlay.

 These jackets create a classic silhouette for the winter, and the warm tan color looks great with blue suits, grey suits, and other types of formal wear.
 However, the camel coat doesn’t have to be matched with formal attire.
 This popular coat also works perfectly with denim for a more laid-back vibe.
 And in today’s athleisure world, the camel overcoat still looks great over a hoodie, your favorite joggers, and some crisp white sneakers.